GriffinCanCode/clearcache/docs/clearcacheignore.md

 ClearCache implements a comprehensive ignore system that allows users to exclude specific directories and files from cache cleaning operations.
 The `.clearcacheignore` file uses the same syntax as `.gitignore`, providing familiar and powerful pattern matching capabilities for fine-grained control over cache cleaning behavior.

+**Important**: By default, ClearCache ignores `.gitignore` files when searching for cache directories, since many cache directories (like `target/`, `node_modules/`, etc.) are typically in `.gitignore` but should still be cleaned.
+Use the `--respect-gitignore` flag if you want ClearCache to respect `.gitignore` patterns.

 ## Overview

 The ignore system provides essential protection against accidental deletion of important files while enabling flexible customization of cache cleaning behavior.
 It operates alongside the built-in safety mechanisms to create multiple layers of protection for critical project files and directories.